-In Montsant, there are a few great wineries but the area is also know for several Cooperatives.
+In Montsant, there are a few great wineries, a bit further from the best wineries near Barcelona, but the area is also known for several Cooperatives.
 We visited the Celler de Capcanes, one of the oldest Cooperatives and also the first and one of only few Kosher wineries in Spain.

 This geography and agricultural conditions make organic practices in Montsant much easier to carry out because plagues take time to spread and find many hurdles in the thick forestry that acts like a natural barrier.